AdrienKN/loradata/docs/contribute/gateways.md

 **6. Power on your gateway**

-Once powered on, you will see defferent LeDs.
+Once powered on and linked to your internet box via ethernet, wait a few minutes.
+Then you will see different LeDs on.
 If you do not, it means you made a mistacke in the building or in the preparation of the SD card.

 ::: warning WARNING
 Do not forget to connect the radio antenna to your gateway BEFORE powering it on : it may damage your LoRaWAN hub.